 Bronze bust displayed in the Casa dell Erma di Bronzo.

 Casa Dell'Atrio A Mosaico: The pavement of the vestibule, which forms a single mosaic whole with that of the atrium is of white-black mosaic in squares of interwoven bands with varied motifs.
+Toward the back, to the atrium, is the checkered mosaic pavement deformed (undulated) by the weight of the volcanic material, and the pool of the marble impluvium.

 View from above the ancient beach, the arcaded structures (fornici) at ground level supporting the sacred enclosure of Venus and the Palaestra of the Suburban Baths, with monument to M. Nonius Balbus.